-Linebarger Goggan Blair & Sampson, LLP is a national law firm with a practice dedicated to the collection of delinquent government receivables is pleased to announce Revlynn Lawson has become its newest partner.
-Please join the Town Lake (TX) Chapter of the Links, Incorporated in congratulating her on this major accomplishment.
-We wish you continued success in your new role.
+Linebarger Goggan Blair & Sampson, LLP, a national law firm with a practice dedicated to the collection of delinquent government receivables, recently named Town Lake (TX) Chapter member Revlynn Lawson as its newest partner.
+Please join the Town Lake (TX) Chapter of The Links, Incorporated in congratulating Revlynn on this significant accomplishment and wishing her continued success in her new role.

 Mardi Gras Magic is the signature fundraising event of The Town Lake (TX) Chapter of The Links, Incorporated.
 In February, more than 500 guests, including local business, civic and philanthropic leaders gathered at the JW Marriott to celebrate the chapter’s 30 years of service to the Austin community.
 In 2019, the festivities continue at the JW Marriott with even more dazzling live performances, entertainment, and experiences.
 Don’t miss this opportunity to support community programs including: RISE (Readiness in Science and Engineering), a STEM program at Bertha Sadler Means Young Women's Leadership Academy, a Title I middle school in East Austin, that inspires girls to achievement with a robotics competition team and National [...]